icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 translate(input: string) -> string throws TranslationException
 ```

-This exception specification allows the operation to return (throw) a custom error when the implementation of the
+This exception specification allows the operation to return a custom error when the implementation of the operation
-operation fails.
-When the operation succeeds, it returns the return type and this exception specification is not used.
+fails.
+When the operation succeeds, it returns the return parameters and this exception specification is not used.

+{% callout type="information" %}
+Don't read too much in the terms "exception" and "throws".
+An exception specification is about sending a custom error
+in a response as an alternative to the return value.
+This custom error maps to an exception thats gets thrown in
+programming languages with exceptions (such as C#).
+In programming languages without exceptions (such as Rust), there is
+no exception or throwing: the exception is just a custom error.
+{% /callout %}

 ## Idempotent operation